Due Process Procedures

 - Student should adhere to any deadlines noted in the letter.
 Failure to adhere to deadlines will lead to a disciplinary hold placed on a student's academic record and possible suspension.
 The hold will prevent any transactions at the college, including enrolling/dropping classes, withholding transcripts, etc. Once a Disciplinary Conference is held, the student will be informed if the hold will be removed or remain on record.

-- Once an appointment is scheduled and confirmed.
-If an appointment needs to be rescheduled contact the Office of Student Conduct & Discipline.
+- Once an appointment is scheduled.
+If an appointment needs to be rescheduled contact the Office of Student Conduct & Discipline in advance prior to the scheduled meeting.
 If the disciplinary meeting is missed, the Disciplinary Officer will proceed as if the meeting was held and impose applicable sanctions based on the reported violations.

 - Depending on the nature of the allegation(s), in advance the student is given the opportunity to bring an advocate to the scheduled disciplinary conference meeting.